 Inspect wings and horizontal tail for missing vortex generators.
 No two adjacent generators may be missing on any wing or horizontal stabilizer.
 Any missing generators must be replaced as soon as possible.
-These same requirements apply to the aft canopy VGs on the AT-802.

 FINLETS:

 (50 hrs) - Perform a visual inspection of auxiliary finlets and struts, if installed.
 Clean the area; inspect auxiliary finlet installation for missing gaskets and loose bolts or cracks in attach fittings; if struts are installed, inspect the strut and attach fittings for loose bolts or cracks; inspect the area of the stabilizer around mounting holes and doublers for cracks or loose rivets.